Nazzari97/Cell-Culture-Calcium-Activity-Identification/README.md

 What is BasalandWingNBPKAnalysis.m

-	this code is used to analyze the propagation of calcium signaling events between different layers of tissue epithelium/different videos taken from the same tissue at different z layers this code works in a similar manner to GMFCWMDB_Pre_made_Int_and_Pos and Pkcorr, it required premade centroid and intensity excel files it then uses that centroid data and intensity data to determine if cells had detected events and propagated events within their layers then it compared those two data sets with the centroid data between layers/files to determine if there was propagated events between the two different data sets this used altered NxtCeldis values because of the different sizes of cells used by this lab, Wing cells are larger and have a large NxtCeldis value, while basal cells are smaller then have a smaller NxtCeldis then default values described above
+	This code is used to analyze the propagation of calcium signaling events between different layers of tissue epithelium/different videos taken from the same tissue at different z layers
+ 	This code works in a similar manner to GMFCWMDB_Pre_made_Int_and_Pos and Pkcorr, it required premade centroid and intensity excel files
+  	It then uses that centroid data and intensity data to determine if cells had detected events and propagated events within their layers
+   	Then it compared those two data sets with the centroid data between layers/files to determine if there was propagated events between the two different data sets
+    	This used altered NxtCeldis values because of the different sizes of cells used by this lab, Wing cells are larger and have a large NxtCeldis value, While basal cells are smaller then have a smaller NxtCeldis then default values described above

       	var that have to be inputted are: folder = '';